IdentityPython/pysaml2/doc/howto/sp.rst

 There are two configuration files you have to deal with, first the pySAML2 configuration file which you can read more about here :ref:`howto_config` and secondly the repoze.who configuration file.
+And it is the later one I will deal with here.

-The plugin configuration has the following arguments
+The **sp** plugin configuration has the following arguments

 use
     Which module to use and which factory function in that module that should